Who participates in the Land and Water Forum?

 The government issued a response to the Forum’s recommendations in September 2011, and asked it to carry on its consensus-building work and come up with recommendations on the methods, tools and governance processes required for setting and managing limits on water quality and quantity.

-The Land and Water Forum reported to Government in the course of 2012, first on a general framework for setting limits, including the governance arrangements which would ensure the successful involvement of all stakeholders and in particular of iwi, and second on the methods and strategies required to achieve and manage those limits, through better land use management and improved allocation mechanisms.
+The Land and Water Forum was given a second mandate and reported to Government in the course of 2012, first on a general framework for setting limits, including the governance arrangements which would ensure the successful involvement of all stakeholders and in particular of iwi, and second on the methods and strategies required to achieve and manage those limits, through better land use management and improved allocation mechanisms.

 In response to the Forum's recommendations, the Government issued its consultation document Freshwater reform: 2013 and beyond in March 2013.
 The Forum has discussed this document with Ministers.

-The Forum decided to meet again in July 2013 to assess the Government's response to our reports and to consider what future role if any it might seek to play in relation to land and water management, and how it might best constitute itself in order to do so.
+The Forum met from time to time in 2013 and 2014 to assess the Government's response to our reports.
+Its response to the NPS-FM 2014, which it discussed with the government, is on our Resources page.
+It also considered what future role if any it might seek to play in relation to land and water management, and how it might best constitute itself in order to do so.